 A study by Cornell University in 2004 (very old I know, but humans don’t evolve very fast) showed 56% of viewers clicked on the first link.
 However, this study is probably flawed by too few participants and pre-selected keywords.
 A later study (actually it was an accident – the data was leaked) of AOL users shows 42% of clicks are made on the number 1 spot.

-A study based on the above on the Zogmedia site adds more detail but shows that nearly 96% of all clicks are on the first page of Google.
+Another study based on the above adds more detail but shows that nearly 96% of all clicks are on the first page of Google.

 The consolidated distribution is very roughly as follows:

 - 10% Position 3

 - 4% Page 2 and beyond

 So whatever way you look at it, pretty much half the clicks for ANY keyword are made on the number 1 position on page 1.
 Positions 2 and 3 are important, but after that it doesn’t matter much.

 So your target has to be position 1.
 But, and this is the take-away from this, if your keyword has massive search volume then any position on page 1 is okay.

 And you can maximise it by testing with different meta tags for title and description.
 This is usually what is displayed by the SE’s when they show your page in the results.
 If your title answers whatever it is the searcher is looking for, and the description compounds that, then you can sway the clicks towards you.

 If your landing page includes all the relevant onpage SEO stuff you should be doing, then it will help not only in being relevant to the SE, but also for the searcher who is likely to stay on that page longer, and therefore increase its relevance to the SE.